 How an UM Attorney Can Help

 The good news is that if you carry the legally required auto insurance, you have UM insurance.
 The bad news is that there are a lot of rules that must be followed to collect for your injuries.
 At the Blumenshine Law Group, we have the experience you need to pursue your claim.
 We pursue your claim until you receive all the compensation the law allows.
-Contact us today for a free case evaluation.
+Contact us today at (312)766-1000 or email at [email protected] for a free case evaluation.